Interview with Poupy,

 Dawn has broken, the sun is shining and a gentle breeze is blowing.
-We are walking along a little dirt track to venture into the fascinating world of Numero 74.
+We are walking along a little dirt track about to venture into the fascinating world of Numero 74.
 From a distance, we can hear a Bon Iver song playing.
-This idyllic spot in the heart of the Spanish island of Ibiza is the brand's European headquarters.
+This idyllic spot in the heart of the Spanish island, Ibiza, is where the brand's European headquarters are based.

-Poupy, the founder and the spirit behind Numero 74, is like a fairytale princess: dark, long locks, unflickering smile and turquoise gaze.
-In amongst laughter and cups of tea, Poupy tells us how the Numero 74 adventure began and speaks enthusiastically about her humanitarian project in Thailand, to which she is dedicating a lot of time at the moment.
+Tara (who goes by 'Poupy'), the founder and the spirit behind Numero 74, resembles a princess from a classic fairytale: dark, long locks, an unwavering smile and a turquoise gaze.
+In between cups of tea and bouts of laughter, Poupy tells us how the Numero 74 adventure began and speaks enthusiastically about her humanitarian project in Thailand.

 How was Numero 74 born?